JimmyChane/JimmyChane/README.md

 ## Hi 👋, I'm Jimmy Chane</h1>

-### Back End Develop who like to explore more tech stack</h3>
+### Frontend Developer who like to explore more tech stack</h3>

-Aspiring Security Network Engineering, and my passion is Computer Networking and Programming.
-I am passionate to learn and discover more about computers and making more robust networking security with accompany software that power the modern web today
+My passion is Design and Programming.
+I am passionate to learn and discover more about computers and making more robust user interface with accompany software that power the modern web today

 [![Linkedin](https://img.shields.io/badge/-JimmyChane-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/jimmy-chane-b9937a266/)